pnnl/tesp/doc/SGIP1_Example.rst

 SGIP 1 Model Overview
 ---------------------

-Figure 18 shows the types of assets and stakeholders considered for the use cases in this version.
+:numref:`fig_sgip1` shows the types of assets and stakeholders considered for the use cases in this version.
 The active market participants include a double-auction market at the substation level, the bulk transmission and generation system, a large commercial building with responsive HVAC